zopefoundation/zc.authorizedotnet/src/zc/authorizedotnet/README.txt

 Transaction Errors
 ------------------

-If something about the transaction is erronious, the transaction results indicate so.
+If something about the transaction is erroneous, the transaction results indicate so.

     >>> result = cc.authorize(amount='2.00', card_num='4007000000027',